ethereum/trin/docs/getting_started.md

 11870768
 ```

 See the [wiki](https://eth.wiki/json-rpc/API#json-rpc-methods) for other standard methods that are implemented.
-You can use the [web3.py](https://web3py.readthedocs.io/en/stable/web3.eth.html#module-web3.eth) API to access these although currently, most of them proxy to Infura rather than requesting the data from the Portal Network.
+You can use the [web3.py](https://web3py.readthedocs.io/en/stable/web3.eth.html#module-web3.eth) API to access these.
+Note that currently most of them proxy to Infura rather than requesting the data from the Portal Network.

 ### Connect over HTTP
 First launch trin using HTTP as the json-rpc transport protocol: